 When you file your roof damage insurance claim as a covered peril, your insurance company SHOULD cover all costs to replace your roof.
 Your insurance company is only obligated to repair or replace your roof – whichever costs less.
 Although, in Florida, there is the 25% Roof Replacement Rule in the Florida Building Code.
-A part of this code states that no more than 25% the total roof area or roof section of a structure shall be repaired, replaced or recovered in any 12-month period unless the entire roofing system or roof section conforms to requirements of this code.
+A part of this code states that no more than 25% of the total roof area or roof section of a structure shall be repaired, replaced or recovered in any 12-month period unless the entire roofing system or roof section conforms to requirements of this code.

-Does Homeowner’s Insurance Cover Roof Leaks?
+Does Homeowners’ Insurance Cover Roof Leaks?

 If your roof leak is from normal wear and tear, how to get insurance to pay for roof repairs may not be a legitimate concern.
 If the roof leak is due to acts of nature such as storms, it should be covered.
-If there is a particularly strong windstorm and your roof develops a leak as a result, your homeowners’ insurance may not cover your roof leak because of an anti-concurrent causation clause—meaning you may be left without coverage for your roof leak since it is resulting damage.
+If there is a particularly strong windstorm and your roof develops a leak as a result, your homeowners’ insurance may not cover your roof leak because of an anti-concurrent causation clause—meaning you may be left without coverage for your roof leak.
 A situation like this is when having a public adjuster on your side is beneficial.
 Sentry Public Adjusting can fight for you to get the most compensation for your roof leak.
-Does your homeowner’s insurance cover roof leaks?
+Does your homeowners’ insurance cover roof leaks?
 Call Sentry and our public adjusters may know how to get insurance to pay for roof leak repairs in that scenario.

 Filing a Roof Damage Insurance Claim